spring-guides/gs-serving-web-content/README.md

 What you'll build
 -----------------

-This guide walks you through creating a "hello world" web site with Spring.
+This guide walks you through the process of creating a "hello world" web site with Spring.
 The service will accept HTTP GET requests at:

     http://localhost:8080/greeting